Indigo-ds/Indigo-Design-System/README.md

 ## What's inside

 - SGDS setup
-- Singpass, corppass and myInfo images
+- Singpass, corppass and myInfo assets

-## Usage
+- Payment modes assets [coming soon]
+- HTML templates [coming soon]
+- Documentation on use of components [coming soon]
+- Checklist for DSS [coming soon]

+**Structure**
 Within the SGDS folder, you will find the following folders:

 SGDS/